rstyczynski/CacheApp/README.md

 Class-Path: lib/model.jar
 ```

-## Class loader does not refresh classes from undeployed applications
+## Class loader does not refresh classes owned by undeployed applications

 Redeploy of application or undeploy and deploy in the same session does not refresh classes.
 Application will be effectively no redeployed.